37th Arkansas Infantry Regiment: History

 At the very end of November the cavalry was sent north toward Washington County.
 Early in December the infantry followed heading north.
 The brigade crossed the Arkansas River on December 2, 1862.
 On December 4, the column reached Oliver's Store on Lee creek in the Boston Mountains.
-There battle flags were presented to the regiments of the division.
+Their battle flags were presented to the regiments of the division.

 On December 6, 1862, Fagan's brigade arrived at Morrow's and controlled all the approaches to Cane Hill from the south and east.
 Hindman then learned of the approach of General Herron, who had two divisions just north of Fayetteville.
 Hindman planned to get behind the Federal division of General Blunt and prevent General Herron's division from combining with Gen. Blunt.
 Upon reaching the high ground at Prairie Grove on December 7, Hindman's army formed on the ridge overlooking Crawford Prairie and Fagan's brigade was advanced to a position fifty yards from the Borden Orchard.
 The position was very good and there the army waited for Herron to advance.
 Brook's regiment was posted behind an artillery battery.
 Around 2:00 pm the artillery duel started.
 Blocher's Battery, which was part of Fagan's brigade became a lightning rod for Federal artillery and later infantry.
 The 20th Wisconsin advanced to take the battery and when their right flank was 50 yards away from their position, Brook's 34th Arkansas rose and fired into them.
 The regiment was ordered forward along with Chew's Arkansas Infantry Battalion and Hawthorne's regiment.
 The 20th Wisconsin was driven back and the battery was retaken.
 As the Confederate counterattack came off the ridge and onto the prairie they came under heavy fire and retreated to their position in the ravine.
 As the Confederates were reorganizing another Federal attack was launched.
 This time the 37th Illinois advanced to the summit.
 Again the Fagan's brigade rose out of the scrub and fired a point blank volley and charged.
 The two forces locked in hand-to-hand fighting.
 Again the Confederates followed the retreating Federals and ran into heavy fire.
 As the brigade resumed their position on the summit, the tempo of the battle slowed and shifted to another part of the battlefield.
 They stayed in position until nearly midnight when the order to retreat came.
 During the march over the Boston Mountains many of the men deserted to their homes.
 The casualties of the 29th Arkansas included the regiment's colonel, major, color-bearer, half of the first sergeants, and a third of the company commanders.
 Only one man deserted the field during the battle.
 Colonel John C. ? [sic] died as a results of wounds in the Battle of Prairie Grove and he was succeeded by Colonel Samuel S. Bell.